dreadrocksean/VanillaJSDemo/README.md

 ## Synopsis

-A simple pure Javascript solution to basic component reuse, routing, sass, ES6 and the build tool, `Gulp`.
+A simple pure Javascript solution to basic component reuse, routing, sass, ES6 and the build tool, `Webpack`.

 ## Motivation

 This project was first inspired by a company asking me to write this in vanilla js as a test for employment.
 I took it as an opportunity to see what could be done with pure JS in this world of multiple JS frameworks.
-Hopefully, this would help beginners gain an easier understanding of all this mess
+Hopefully, this would help beginners gain an easier understanding of all this mess.

 ## Branches